Chart Color Schemes

 Adelaide features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 40.2% of all households, including 7.0% couples with children, 26.6% couples without children, and 4.7% single parent families.
-Non-family households comprise the remaining 59.8%, with lone person households at 45.4% and group households making up 14.5%.
-The median household size is 1.8 people, smaller than the Greater Adelaide average of 2.5.
+Family households dominate at 40.2% of all households, comprising 7.0% couples with children, 26.6% couples without children, and 4.7% single parent families.
+Non-family households make up the remaining 59.8%, with lone person households at 45.4% and group households comprising 14.5% of the total.
+The median household size of 1.8 people is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households